hphelion/documentation/commercial/GA1/neutron/commercial_neutron-post-installation.md

      	 | dc56c9ce-b126-4553-85f4-9a92fd7e8c43 | 192.168.4.4      | 16.103.148.249      | 262e4206-9713-4088-a6e9-928de30afa82 |

 3. Capture the **fixed-IP** (in the second column) (for example, 192.168.4.4) and **tenant id**.
-4. Log in to the Compute node.
+4. Log in to the Compute node
 5. Run **nova list** for the captured tenant id and fixed-IP address using the command:

 		nova --os-tenant-id=<tenant-id> list | grep "192.168.4.4"